veracruz-project/veracruz/COMPONENTS.markdown

 - psa-attestation: support code for the Arm PSA Attestation Protocol and Token.
 This is the attestation protocol that the Veracruz attestation service exposes to client code.
-- Sonora: this is the root attestation isolate that is assumed to be present on the delegate's machine, and which challenges the authenticity of other isolates initialized on the machine using local attestation.
-This isolate must be authenticated using remote attestation, making use of the native attestation service for the isolation technology in use to protect Sonora (SGX only, for the time being).
+- SGXRootEnclave: this is the root attestation isolate that is assumed to be present on the delegate's machine, for SGX attestation, and which challenges the authenticity of other isolates initialized on the machine using local attestation.
+This isolate must be authenticated using remote attestation, making use of the native attestation service for the isolation technology in use to protect the Veracruz runtime (SGX only, for the time being).
 - Proxy Attestation Server: this is the attestation service proper, which maintains a database of registered keys and identities, and which can be contacted